 Girrrl!!
-These 35 short Senegalese are some of the best-looking and favorite styles for many naturals, these super-cute kinky twists and unique senegalese twist styles & updos will give you NEW hairstyle ideas for months.
+These 35 short Senegalese twist braids are some of the best-looking and favorite styles for many naturals, these super-cute kinky twists and unique Senegalese twist styles & updos will give you NEW short hairstyle ideas for months.

 You'll also see:

 And at the veerrrrry bottom of this gallery you'll get my best products suggestions, because healthy hair makes your styles TRULY beautiful.